koverton/solace-monitoring-extension/README.md

 In priority order:

 1. Add support for per-instance overrides of default metrics published for each metric type
-2. More backwards compatibility schemas
-3. Better calculation to match parsing schema version to the version presented by the router
-4. When many schemas need to be supported, should load only the servers' required libs dynamically via child classloaders
+2. When many schemas need to be supported, should load only the servers' required libs dynamically via child classloaders

 Additional metrics that make sense to add:
 1. DR links